ridwanbello/ml-fraud-detection/README.md

-# SOJI fraud detection with percentage API
+# Machine Learning fraud detection with percentage API

 ## Introduction

-SOJI is a web-based fraud detection system by comparing the words entered by the user to check if a particular sentence is fraudulent or not.
+This Machine Learning-based fraud detection system works by comparing the words entered by the user to check if a particular sentence is fraudulent or not.
 This is determined by the percentage matched

 ## How To Use
 Using the /prediction endpoint with a POST Request